thedevdojo/wave/wave/docs/concepts/themes.md

 Every theme can include options such as logo, color scheme, etc...
 You can choose to program any amount of options into your theme.

 In order to create an *options* page for your theme you need to create a new file inside your theme folder called `options.blade.php`.
-As an example take a look at the UIKit theme options located at `resources/views/themes/uikit/options.blade.php`, you will see a snippet similar to:
+As an example take a look at the Tailwind theme options located at `resources/views/themes/tailwind/options.blade.php`, you will see a snippet similar to:

 ```php
 <div id="branding" class="tab-pane fade in active">